potatolondon/django-gcloud-connectors/README.md

 but converted to use the [Cloud Datastore API](https://googleapis.github.io/google-cloud-python/latest/datastore/) on Python 3.

 If you are interested in submitting a patch, please refer to `CONTRIBUTING.md`

+---

+## Looking for Commercial Support?

+Potato offers Commercial Support for all its Open Source projects and we can tailor a support package to your needs.

+If you're interested in commercial support, training, or consultancy then go ahead and contact us at [opensource@potatolondon.com](mailto:opensource@potatolondon.com)

+---

 ## Running the tests